Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 The game will be built with quick-restarts in mind.
-The player will die in one hit and mistakes from the player will unlikely be forgiven.
-(Enemies must have predictable patterns that the player can learn.
-The player should **always** feel like their deaths are due to mistakes on their part and not something unfair the game did.)
-The game will be tuned to be more difficult than average and feature an online leaderboard powered by Steamworks
+The game will be tuned to be more difficult than average and feature an online leaderboard powered by Steamworks where other users on Steam can compete for the fastest time!

 ---

-Until the Catalyst is defeated, it will shoot out portals that new enemies spawn from.
-Increasing in intensity overtime.
-The player will have to race against the clock to progress.
+The Catalyst appears as a floating white orb and serves as the main antagonist of the game.
+It will shoot out portals that new enemies will spawn from and must be defeated by the player each level in order to progress further.

+---

 Enemies will spawn in waves which the player will need to deal with before the next wave spawns, enemies from previous waves will stay in the arena if they are not dealt with in time so the player will have to continuously stay on top of clearing enemies or risk being overwhelmed.

----

-Enemies will also have a "Frenzy Factor" that is influenced by the amount of others enemies surrounding them.
+Most enemies will also have a "Frenzy Factor" that is influenced by the amount of others enemies surrounding them.
 If enemies start to bunch up and the arena gets crowded.
-Their "Frenzy" stat will increase and this will influence multiple stats on the enemy making them a more dangerous threat
+The The "Frenzy" stat will increase and this will boost multiple stats making them a more dangerous threat.

 ---

 ## What do the first few minutes of Eternal Descent look like?:
 1. The player launches the game from Steam.
 2. A "Logan_Core" credit splashscreen appears with an epilepsy warning followed by a "Created in Godot" splashscreen.
-3. Fade transition to main menu.
+3. Fade transition into main menu.
 4. Menu Buttons available to the player:
 	- [Play](./#play)
-	- [Practice](./#practice) (Should be hidden from player until after very first Playthrough)
+	- [Practice](./#practice) (Should be hidden from player until after they completes tutorial for the first time)
 	- [Leaderboard](./#leaderboard)
 	- [Options](./#options)
 	- Quit
 5. Player Selects Play
 6. Transition to gameplay, starting the player off in a empty grey void with nothing but a platform (with guard rails) to walk around on and the Catalyst above the center of the arena.
 7. This is a quick tutorial to show the player the objective.
-Once the player attacks the Catalyst (There's nothing else to do, The player should naturally try shooting it.).
+Once the player attacks the Catalyst (There's nothing else to do, The player should naturally try shooting it).
 It will begin flying around erratically and show that it's being damaged.
-The Catalyst will fly far enough away to the point where the default mode of the gun can no longer reach it.
+The Catalyst will eventually fly far enough away to the point where the default mode of the gun can no longer reach it.
 A Mousewheel icon will appear teaching the player the gun muzzle mechanic.
-Once the player hits it enough, it'll fly above the center of the arena and crash through leaving a portal for the player to follow to level 1.
+Once the player damages the catalyst enough, it'll fly above the center of the arena and crash through leaving a portal for the player to follow to level 1.
 8. The main gameplay loop begins:
 	- Catalyst floats around the outskirts of the level shooting out portals that enemies will spawn from.
 	- The player deals enough damage to the catalyst, causing it to flee.
 Leaving a open portal on the ground for the player to follow.
 	- Player jumps through and reaches the next level and then the cycle repeats.
 Each level should take around 2 minutes at most with earlier levels having more opportunities to finish faster. (fewer armor moments for the Catalyst).
-Bosses on every third level.
+Have Boss fights on every third level.
 Final boss on Level 9.
 9. When the player dies.
-Show stats, basic leaderboard info and show how far down the player made it on the attempt.
+Show stats, basic leaderboard info and lastly show how far down the player made it on the attempt.
+(Show the Player that there are 9 total levels.
+Last thing I want is for the player to believe the game is infinite and there is no end goal besides their score.)
 10. Prompt the player to restart, return to main menu, or quit.
 11. When the player presses the restart button.
 Start the player midway through the first portal already transitioning into level 1.
 Skip the intro/tutorial until the next time the game is launched.
 ---